sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-deployment-runsynchronous-runsynchronouscommand-path.md

 # Path

-`Path` specifies the path and the name of the command to execute.
-[RunAsynchronous](microsoft-windows-deployment-runasynchronous.md) commands run in the user context in the auditUser configuration pass and in the system context in the specialize configuration pass.
+`Path` specifies the path and the name of the command to run.
+[RunSynchronous](microsoft-windows-deploymentrunsynchronous.md) commands run in the user context in the auditUser configuration pass and in the system context in the specialize configuration pass.

+**Warning**
+Do not add commands that shut down or reboot the computer; instead, use the setting: Microsoft-Windows-Deployment\\RunSynchronous\\RunSynchronousCommand\\[WillReboot](microsoft-windows-deploymentrunsynchronousrunsynchronouscommandwillreboot.md).

 ## Values